calderonalexis/Resume/README.md

 ### Degree

   - June 2018 – October 2018.
-Cybersecurity Diplomaed at University of Chile
+Cybersecurity and Cyberdefense Diplomaed at University of Chile

   - September 2007 – October 2013.
 Graduated of Telecommunications Engineering at Fermin Toro University, Venezuela